airblade/sinter/README.markdown

 If `FILE` is syntactically correct sinter will output `syntax ok`.
 The exit code is 0.

-If `FILE` has syntax errors they will be written to stderr.
+If `FILE` has syntax errors sinter will output `syntax error` on stdout and the errors on stderr.
 The exit code is 1.

 If sinter doesn't know how to check `FILE` it will output `no linter for FILE`.
 The exit code is 2.